-The most effective preventative education programme will be through a whole-college approach that prepares students for life in modern Britain.
-The College has a clear set of values and standards, and these will be upheld and demonstrated throughout all aspects of College life.
 This will be underpinned by our Promoting Good Behaviour policy and our pastoral support system, and by a planned programme of evidence-based content delivered through the whole curriculum.
 Such a programme should be developed to be age and stage of development appropriate (especially when considering SEND children and their cognitive understanding), and may tackle such issues as:

-- healthy and respectful relationships; - what respectful behaviour looks like;
+- healthy and respectful relationships;

+- what respectful behaviour looks like;

-- o consent:
+- o consent;

 - stereotyping, equality;

-- o body confidence and self-esteem;
+- body confidence and self-esteem;

-- o prejudiced behaviour;
+- prejudiced behaviour;

 - o that sexual violence and sexual harassment is always wrong; and

-- addressing cultures of sexual harassment.
+- o addressing cultures of sexual harassment.

 The topic of 'Being Safe' in RSE, delivered to GCSE and APP groups covers the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, forced marriage, rape, domestic abuse and FGM and how these can affect current and future relationships.
-Delivery of some of these topics can be particularly challenging for the teacher and can lead to upset amongst the students, therefore the teacher will always advise the DSL when delivery is to take place.
+Delivery of some of these topics can be particularly challenging for the teacher and can lead to upset amongst the students, therefore the teacher will always advise the DSL if there are concerns.
 The DSL may take part in some or all of the delivery so that support is immediate.
 The focus on healthy relationships will help students who are experiencing or witnessing unhealthy relationships know where to seek help and report abuse.
 Health Education addresses important aspects such as mental wellbeing.
 Students will be given the opportunity to engage in small group discussions on these topics led by the DSL, ST and/or the Student Council Coordinator.
 It should be made clear to the students that when they have a concern about a friend or peer they can and should report it.
 All staff should be aware of how to support children and how to manage a safeguarding report from a child.